jacoby/fitbit_tools/README.md

 -   pushover.yml
 -   fitbit.txt - description of the MySQL table I use to store my FitBit data.
 Not valid SQL.

+When using these tools, you must create your own app on FitBit's dev site.
+For "Application Type", choose Desktop, and if you want to use the weight upload feature (or add other upload tasks), be sure to choose Read/Write as default access type.
+Otherwise Read-Only is acceptable.

+Currently, I use FitBit's API Debug Tool (https://dev.fitbit.com/apps/oauthtutorialpage) to get access tokens and secrets, but I should and will create a tool that handles this.

 Python
 ------